HELOC Loans

 Property at risk

 A HELOC is secured against your home.
 If you do not keep up repayments, the provider has the right to seek possession.
-This is the same risk as any other secured borrowing, but the revolving access feature and the variable rate mean the balance and the payment can both be less predictable than on a fixed-rate lump-sum loan.
+The revolving access and variable rate mean the balance and payment can both be less predictable than on a fixed-rate lump-sum loan.

 5